JosephBARBIERDARNAL/JosephBARBIERDARNAL/README.md

 </div>

-I'm passionate about **open-source** development and **data analysis**.
+I'm passionate about **open-source** and **data analysis**.
 I have worked in multiple contexts (research, start-up, freelancing, open source) and on various topics (health, e-commerce, ecology, data visualization).

 Today, I live in France, working as a **freelance** data scientist and dedicating time to open-source projects